staff picks image.png

 Under the Tuscan Sun, by Frances Mayes

 Under the Tuscan Sun is a charming memoir by Frances Mayes that whisks readers away to the sun-drenched hills of Tuscany.
 Published in 1996, the book chronicles Mayes' experience of purchasing and renovating an abandoned villa in the Italian countryside.
 Through vivid descriptions of local cuisine, wine, and rustic landscapes, Mayes paints a captivating picture of Italian rural life.
 The author's journey of self-discovery and her growing connection to her new home make for an engaging read that has inspired many to dream of their own Tuscan adventure.
+Read our review of Under the Tuscan Sun here.

 Catfish and Mandala, by Andrew X. Pham

 Catfish and Mandala is a knockout journey of self-discovery that'll light a fire in your soul.
 Andrew X. Pham's memoir takes us on a wild bike ride through Vietnam, mixing his past and present in a way that'll grab you.
 As he wrestles with being Vietnamese-American, his raw, honest writing gets you thinking about your own roots.
 This isn't just a travel story - it's about the guts it takes to face your heritage head-on.
 Pham's vivid details and deep thoughts will spark that itch to explore, whether it's across the world or in your own backyard.
+Read our full review of Catfish and Mandala here.

 Video Night in Kathmandu, by Pico Iyer

 Video Night in Kathmandu offers a witty and insightful exploration of Asia in the 1980s through Pico Iyer's perceptive lens.
 This collection of essays captures the fascinating collision of East and West, showcasing surreal juxtapositions like Rambo-obsessed Tibetan monks and the fusion of American pop culture with ancient traditions.
 Iyer's keen observations and engaging prose dig beneath the surface, revealing deeper truths about cultural identity and globalization's early effects in Asia, making this travelogue a must-read for those interested in cultural studies or well-crafted travel literature.
+Read our full review of Video Night in Kathmandu here.

 Maiden Voyage, by Tania Aebi

 Maiden Voyage by Tania Aebi is a very compelling tale that sails straight into the heart of adventure.
 At just 18 years old, Aebi embarked on a journey that would test her limits and etch her name in the annals of solo circumnavigation.
 This memoir chronicles her daring 27,000-mile voyage around the world, capturing both the thrilling highs and terrifying lows of life at sea.
 Aebi's raw honesty and vivid descriptions transport readers to the deck of her 26-foot sailboat, allowing them to feel the salt spray on their faces and the weight of solitude on their shoulders.
 For anyone fascinated by the genre of solo sailing adventures, Aebi's coming-of-age story amid the vast, unforgiving ocean is an absolute must-read.
+See our full book review of Maiden Voyage here.

 In Patagonia, by Bruce Chatwin

 In Patagonia, Bruce Chatwin recounts his journey through Argentina and Chile's Patagonia region.
 Blending travel writing, history and memoir, the book presents a series of vignettes rather than a linear narrative.
 Chatwin's distinctive prose brings the landscape and people to life, exploring the area's complex history.
 The book is notable for its fragmentary structure and mix of fact and fiction, which has led to some controversy.
 Nevertheless, In Patagonia is widely regarded as a classic of travel literature, influencing many subsequent writers in the genre.
+See our book review of Chatwin’s In Patagonia here.

 36 Hours, from the New York Times